fabric/fabric/docs/usage/env.rst

 as `~fabric.context_managers.cd`.

 Note that many of these may be set via ``fab``'s command-line switches -- see :doc:`fab` for details.
-Cross-links will be provided where appropriate.
+Cross-references are provided where appropriate.

+.. seealso:: :option:`--set`

 .. _abort-on-prompts: